MarcelFrank/StockPyrate/README.md

 - Python script 100% english, XLS content e. g. sheet/column captions (currently) 100% german.

 ## Requirements
 Python 3.7.6 (maybe Python 3.5+ does the job).
-But to run StockPyrate you need:
+To run StockPyrate you need:

 - **Requests** (for crawling)
 - **BeautifulSoup** (for parsing)